etiennebert/forest_club/1_Data/README_DATA.md

 B_GLORIA_Sattelite_data.yxmd

 ```
-This finish to prepares all MRIO-related inputs.
+This finish to prepares all MRIO-related inputs, calcuting the deforestation per country, sector, and year.
 They are all stored in the following folder:
 2. MRIO\GLORIA\commodity\HILDA\V_2_1

 ## Contact & Support
 For HILDA+ dataset questions: refer to the official documentation or contact the dataset authors.
 For Python/Alteryx code questions: email etber@mit.edu.